ultrabear/LCIF/README.md

 # LCIF file format

-welcome to the front page of the LCIF project, this is a file format developed over 8 months (0001 and 0002) based on linear image compression
+welcome to the front page of the LCIF project (Lossless Compressed Image Format), this is a file format developed over 8 months (0001 and 0002) based on linear image compression

 # The Theory